-4.5 Admission of Investors; primary issue or secondary market
+4.6 Admission of investors; primary issue or secondary market

-Investors that do not qualify as professional investors within the meaning of the AIFMD are excluded from investing in the Fund, as are prospective investors that qualify as tax transparent for Dutch corporate income tax purposes (unless the Management Company stipulates otherwise).
-Every Investor must comply with the following requirements:
+The Management Company shall subject to the provisions and restrictions set forth in Clause 5 satisfy all Subscription Forms.
+Investors that do not qualify as professional investors within the meaning of the AIFMD are excluded from investing in the Fund, as are prospective investors that qualify as tax transparent for Dutch corporate income tax purposes (unless the AIF Manager stipulates otherwise).
+The AIF Manager may only accept a Professional Investor which in principle will meet the following criteria:

-- (a) It is a Professional Investor; - (b) It is a knowledgeable institutional investor of good standing and reputation and complies with the client adoption and on-boarding requirements (KYC) of the Fund; - (c) It has a long-term investment objective similar to the investment objectives of the Fund and the other Investors: - (d) Its admission as an Investor will not affect the tax status of the Fund or its investments; - (e) It is not a U.S. Person.
+- (a) it is a Professional Investor; - (b) it is a knowledgeable institutional investor of good standing and reputation and complies with the client adoption and on-boarding requirements (KYC) of the Fund; - (c) it has a long term investment objective similar to the investment objectives of the Fund and the other Investors; - (d) its admission as an Investor will not affect the tax status of the Fund or its investments; and - (e) it is not a U.S. Person.